IntelLabs/GraVi-T/README.md

 ## Getting Started (Active Speaker Detection)
 ### Annotations
-1) Download the annotations from the official site:
+1) Download the annotations of AVA-ActiveSpeaker from the official site:
 ```
 DATA_DIR="data/annotations"